-where enh is an int that with value 0 to have the post-filter disabled and 1 to have it enabled.
+where enh is an int with value 0 to have the enhancer disabled and 1 to have it enabled.
+As of 1.2-beta1, the default is now to enable the enhancer.

 Again, once the decoder initialization is done, for every input frame: